giangbioinformatics/slurm-hpc-for-bioinformatics-tutorial/docs/source/code-server.rst

 Submit the sbatch job
 ---------------------
+Please, adjust your password to a secure one instead of `1234` and the time for using the requested resources `4:00:00` in the following script.
 To submit the sbatch job, run the following command::

     # create output to get the code-server log